ModelValidationProgram/EasternOysterEnvData/notebook/NJ_DB_HC_Low_W.md

 ## Summary notes:

 - Temp: I compared primary source (URI) with Ship J Shoal (cleaned up a bit, see notes on 2020-10-29 entry) (see KEL and TB notes from meeting on 2020-10-29) and combined them in the Summary table presented below; URI data given at 30 min intervals Jun 2012-Nov2015 & Ship J Shoal data given hourly, Jan 2002-Nov2019.

+> Two datasources overlap Jun 2012-Nov 2015, URI is missing winters.

 - Sal: Primary source only, data available is conductivity, I calculated salinity from conductivity and temperature.
 Data given in 30 min intervals, May 2013-Nov2015, missing winters.